daostack/arc.js-scripts/README.md

 * The "scripts" directory contains some useful scripts that you can use, for example:

-    Script | Method | Purpose
+    Script | Purpose
     ---------|---------|----------
-    daoCreate | create | create a DAO given a json spec for the DAO daoParticipantsList | list | list participants in the given DAO, by reputation ethTransfer | transfer | transfer ETH from one account to another tokenTransfer | transfer | transfer tokens from one account to another tokenMint | mint | mint tokens to an account
+    accountLists | list all of the accounts known to the current web3 contractNew | instantiate an Arc contract given its name and contructor parameters in json daoCreate | create a DAO given a json spec for the DAO daoParticipantsList | list participants in the given DAO, by reputation daoSchemesList | list the schemes registered with the given DAO ethTransfer | transfer ETH from one account to another proposalVote | cast a vote on the given proposal with the given voting machine proposalGpStake | stake on a vote on the given proposal with the given GenesisProtocol tokenTransfer | transfer tokens from one account to another tokenMint | mint tokens to an account

 * The default name of the method that will be executed is "run".
 You may change the name using the "method"  parameter.